Complements of caustics of the real $J_{10}$ singularities: Proof of Proposition

 \section{Proof of Proposition \ref{uniq}}

-\begin{lemma} The subset of the space $\Phi_1$ consisting of polynomials having a singularity of class $E_8$ with zero critical value, and also a singularity of class $ A_2$, is the union of four connected components diffeomorphic to $\R^7$ and mapped to each other by the involutions $($\ref{invol0}$)$ and $($\ref{invol}$)$.
+\begin{lemma} The subset of the space $\Phi_1$, which consists of polynomials having a critical point of class $E_8$ with zero critical value, and also a critical point of class $ A_2$, is the union of four smooth components diffeomorphic to $\R^7$ and moved to each other by the involutions $($\ref{invol0}$)$ and $($\ref{invol}$)$.
 Two of these components consist of polynomials with negative critical values at the $A_2$ points, and the other two consist of polynomials with positive values.
 Each component is swept out by a one-parametric family of orbits of the group $\G$.
-The intersection of each such component with the parameter space of the deformation $($\ref{vers1}$)$ is an orbit of the group $\R_+$ of positive quasihomogeneous dilations \end{lemma}
+Each of these orbits contains exactly one polynomial of the form